Perfect season: NCAA Football

 Due to relatively short seasons through most of college football history, the list of undefeated Division I football teams includes dozens of teams.
-The highest level of college football, the Division I Football Bowl Subdivision (introduced as Division I-A in 1978), did not use a playoff to determine a champion prior to the introduction of the four-team College Football Playoff (CFP) in 2014.
+The highest level of college football, the Division I Football Bowl Subdivision (introduced as Division I-A in 1978), did not use a playoff to determine a champion prior to the introduction of the four-team College Football Playoff (CFP) in 2014, later expanded to 12 teams beginning in 2024.
 The system replaced by the CFP relied on a combination of polls and computer rankings to choose two teams to play one title game in a system known as the Bowl Championship Series.
 Prior to 1992, no official attempt was made to match up the top two teams in a championship game, further increasing the chances of multiple teams achieving a perfect season.
-The record for most wins in an undefeated FBS season is 15–0 accomplished in 2018 by Clemson, in 2019 by LSU, in 2022 by Georgia, and in 2023 by Michigan.
-Following that the record is 14–0, accomplished in 2002 by Ohio State, twice in 2009 by Boise State and Alabama, in 2010 by Auburn, and in 2013 by Florida State.
+The record for most wins in an undefeated FBS season is 16–0 accomplished in 2025 by Indiana.
+Following that the record is 15–0 accomplished in 2018 by Clemson, in 2019 by LSU, in 2022 by Georgia, and in 2023 by Michigan, and 14–0, accomplished in 2002 by Ohio State, twice in 2009 by Boise State and Alabama, in 2010 by Auburn, and in 2013 by Florida State.

 The University of Washington's FBS record 64-game unbeaten streak (including ties) included five straight perfect seasons from 1909 to 1913.
 The University of Oklahoma's FBS record 47 game winning streak included three straight perfect seasons from 1954 to 1956.

 Many teams had undefeated seasons in which they never allowed another team to score a point against them.
 The 1901–02 Michigan Wolverines football team outscored its opponents 550–0.